encode/django-rest-framework/docs/topics/browser-enhancements.md

 ## URL based format suffixes

-REST framework can take `?format=json` style URL parameters, which can be a useful shortcut for determing which content type should be returned from the view.
+REST framework can take `?format=json` style URL parameters, which can be a useful shortcut for determining which content type should be returned from the view.

 This is a more concise than using the `accept` override, but it also gives